Creating a Successful Budget in 3 Easy Steps

 Monthly needs are expenses that you need to have every month and should include your cost of housing (whether you own or rent), minimum repayments of loans, groceries, utilities, and other basic needs.
 However, it’s important to remember that everyone’s ideas of ‘needs’ are different, but it’s important to keep these expenses to less than 50% a month.

 Ideally, your monthly wants should only take up 30% of your take home income.
-Your monthly wants are comprised of things you want to have to make your life more enjoyable, such as going out to eat, entertainment such as online blackjack NZ, new furniture, clothing, etc.
+Your monthly wants are comprised of things you want to have to make your life more enjoyable, such as going out to eat, entertainment such as Online NZ Casino games, new furniture, clothing, etc.

 - Savings and Investment Goals